betterscientificsoftware/A-Team-Tools/README.md

 # A-Team-Tools
-_A collection of resources for lightweight, agile team management_
+_A collection of resources for lightweight, agile team management by Michael A. Heroux (@maherou)_

 This site focuses on simple, lightweight practices to help small software teams (especially research teams) introduce some structure and process to their efforts.
 We emphasize a handful of practices we have found to be broadly useful.